Stanko/Stanko.github.io/_posts/2017-09-27-my-blog-setup.md

 ## Other static site generators

-If you want to explore more static site generator check [this post](https://www.netlify.com/blog/2017/05/25/top-ten-static-site-generators-of-2017/), which lists the most popular ones in 2017.
+If you want to explore more static site generators check [this post](https://www.netlify.com/blog/2017/05/25/top-ten-static-site-generators-of-2017/), which lists the most popular ones in 2017.

 Two that drew my attention are: